xcore/sc_xtcp/doc_pip/pip.rst

 UDP interface
 '''''''''''''

+There are two interfaces for UDP.

 The UDP interface is designed for UDP sockets to be completely embedded in this thread.
 It is assumed that no scheduling is required in those apps;
 for example, DHCP or TFTP simply reacts to UDP packets by transmitting another UDP packet.

+An alternative interface exposes UDP over a channel.

 Configuration
 '''''''''''''